aws-samples/amazon-mq-workshop/labs/lab-9.md

 # Lab 9: Network of Brokers

 In order to provide massive scalability, Amazon MQ supports a feature known as Network of Brokers.
-In this configuration you can connect multiple single or dual instance brokers into a network using a topology.
+In this configuration you can connect multiple single or active/standby broker into a network using a topology.

-There are no predefined rules for connecting brokers, [there are a few topology patterns described in AWS documentation](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/network-of-brokers.html#nob-topologies)..
+While there are many different topologies for connecting brokers - [there are a few topology patterns described in AWS documentation](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/network-of-brokers.html#nob-topologies)..

-If you are running an Advanced Lab (by either choosing advanced or all as Lab Type when delpoying the CloudFormation), the default mesh broker topology is deployed with active/standby instance configuration.
+If you are running an Advanced Lab (by either choosing advanced or all as Lab Type when delpoying the CloudFormation), the default mesh broker topology is deployed with active/standby broker configuration.

 In the Mesh topology, Broker 1 and Broker 2, Broker 2 and Broker 3, Broker 1 and Broker 3 are connected with each other using OpenWire Transports.

-Go to AWS Console, Open console for Amazon MQ, find one of the mesh brokers, the name of the broker is CloudFormation stack name-Broker(1, 2 or 3).
+Go to AWS Console, Open console for Amazon MQ, find one of the mesh brokers, the name of the broker is CloudFormation {Stackname}-Broker1, {Stackname}-Broker2 or {Stackname}-Broker3).

 In the broker details page, you should see "Configuration revision", under this click on the link to open Broker Configuration.